kevinguebert/kevinguebert-netlify/content/2018/04/2018-04-04-identify-your-tendency.md

 ---
+template: post
-title: "Identify Your Tendency"
+title: Identify Your Tendency
-slug: "identify-your-tendency"
+slug: identify-your-tendency
-date: "2018-04-04T22:28:00.000Z"
-tags: ["The Four Tendencies","Books","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-04-04T22:28:00.000Z'
+description: >-
-description: "Over the next couple posts, I will be talking about the Four Tendencies describe in Gretchen Rubin's *The Four Tendencies.* However, before I go into them, I want to give you the resources available..."
+  Over the next couple of posts, I will be talking about the Four Tendencies describe in Gretchen Rubin's The Four Tendencies.
+However, before I go into them, I want to give you the resources available...
+category: Books
+tags:
+  - The Four Tendencies
+  - Books
+  - Personal Growth
 ---

 Over the next couple posts, I will be talking about the Four Tendencies describe in Gretchen Rubin's *The Four Tendencies.* However, before I go into them, I want to give you the resources available to figure out your own tendency.